OlegBadunenko/didnp/README.md

 #R>  Calculating residuals for the alternative model
 #R>  Calculating residuals for the alternative model completed in 36 seconds
 #R>  Calculating fitted values under the null hypothesis
-#R>  Calculating fitted values under the null hypothesis completed in 46 seconds
+#R>  Calculating fitted values under the null hypothesis completed in 47 seconds
 #R>
 #R>  The main Loop of the Bootstrapping started
-#R>  Bootstrapping the statistic completed in 6 minutes and 45 seconds
+#R>  Bootstrapping the statistic completed in 6 minutes and 42 seconds
 #R>
 #R>  BSC stat = 0.1346
 #R>  BSC sd   = 0.003794
 #R>   p-value =  0.99
 ```

-We fail to reject the null hypothesis that the bias stability condition
+We don't find evidence to reject the null hypothesis that the bias stability condition
 holds.

 ### Estimation